sourcegraph/about/handbook/product/working-group.md

 A working group is a formally defined but ephemeral group of people focused on delivering a cross-functional outcome.
 Recent examples include making `/search` the homepage, and defining cloud personas.

 Working groups bring structure and clarity on delivering a specific outcome.
-A working group should have a clearly purpose, participants, and agreed upon communication channels.
+A working group should have a clear purpose, participants, and agreed upon communication channels.

 Like any structure, it creates some overhead, so we should avoid superfluous working groups.
 Before creating one consider: